I am the queen of all demons. I am the kind of monster children are scared of. I'm the thing humans fear.

 A few soldiers that were still alive came rushing up behind Reina to join the fight.
 Reina briefly lost her concentration on me and focused it on them, giving me a chance to take a few steps back.
 “Celeste!
 You must leave now!”
 Joshua yelled at me.
 “No way in hell am I leaving you here to be killed!
 This isn’t happening again!”
 I told him.
 “If you don’t leave now, it will happen again,” he reminded me.
 Even though I was about 20 yards away from him, I could tell he was still breathing hard.
 He was still bleeding badly from earlier.
 I knew I couldn’t argue with him much longer.
 A few tears left my eyes as I fled in the other direction.

 I knew already what was happening.
-I'd had a small fear about it when we were walking down the hall.
+I’d had a small fear about it when we were walking down the hall.
 This was a rebellion, which meant there was only one place in the castle that was relatively safe.
-I merely hoped I could make it there.
+I merely hoped I could make it their.

 Memories of from when I was little started flooding into my mind.
 A coat over my head.
 Ducking and running to avoid being seen.
 Him being by my side.
 None of that seemed to help me now.
 The throne room was nearby the safe room, so I didn’t have far to run.
 I breathed a sigh of relief as I saw the doorframe in the distance.
 Once I got in I closed the door behind me but didn’t lock it.
 I was still holding on to the fleeting hope that he would soon join me.